Jazz Set Up

 · Look at the Help and Training Page so that you know what’s there so that you can find it when you need to.
 You’ll see that the overview videos are repeated, there is also a video training course (always a work in progress), and a third section labelled “Help Pages”.
 The two most important help groups are Language Reference, and Users’ Guide.

-Your organisation may have arranged a licence that permits you and others to download and run Jazz from the Jazz Software web site, and your Jazz administrator will have given you a password with which to log on to the Jazz web site.
-Use your company email plus this password to log on.
+Your organisation may have arranged a licence that permits you and others to download and run Jazz from the Jazz Software web site, and your Jazz administrator may have given you a password with which to log on to the Jazz web site.
+Use your company email, plus the password if the administrator has given you one, to log on.

 You can also download Jazz using your personal email like yourID@gmail.com.
 In this case you’ll be asked to register on the Jazz web site, and then you can download an evaluation copy that will function normally for a month.
 Contact us if you want to convert this into a permanent copy.